Letter Of Credit

 Types of Letters of Credit

-- Confirmed LC: Involves a second bank (the confirming bank) guaranteeing payment, even if the issuing bank fails.
+- Confirmed LC it Involves a second bank (the confirming bank) guaranteeing payment, even if the issuing bank fails.

-- Unconfirmed LC: The responsibility for payment lies solely with the issuing bank
+- Unconfirmed LC is used when the responsibility for payment lies solely with the issuing bank

-- Deferred Payment LC: Payment is made at a later date, often after the buyer receives the goods.
+- Deferred Payment LC is made at a later date, often after the buyer receives the goods.